TTomas65/Subtitle-Translator-for-LM-Studio/README.md

 ## Version History

+### Version 1.9 (2025-11-12)
+- **LM Studio CORS Proxy Integration**: Added zero-dependency Node.js proxy server (`proxy.js`) to handle CORS issues when using LM Studio locally.
+The proxy runs on port 3001 by default and forwards requests to LM Studio on port 1234.
+- **Dynamic Base URL Configuration**: LM Studio base URL can now be configured via localStorage, allowing seamless switching between direct connection and proxy usage without code changes.
+- **Automated Startup Script**: Created `StartApp.bat` for Windows users to automatically start the proxy server and launch the application with proper configuration in one click.
+- **URL Parameter Support**: Added support for URL query parameters (`?useProxy=1` or `?lm_base=http://...`) to configure LM Studio connection on application startup.
+- **IPv4 Optimization**: All network connections now use IPv4 (127.0.0.1) by default to avoid IPv6/IPv4 compatibility issues.

 ### Version 1.81 (2025-08-07)
 - **Enhanced LM Studio Model Support**: Added support for the new "openai/gpt-oss-20b" model, which uses a special response format.
 The program now automatically detects and extracts the translation from responses containing the "final<|message|>" pattern, ensuring proper functionality with this model while maintaining compatibility with all other models.